 What does ENFP stand for?

-If you are new to the MBTI personality type concept, you probably wonder what the ENFP abbreviation stands for.
+If you are new to the 16 personalities concept, you probably wonder what the ENFP abbreviation stands for.

 The ENFP letters stand for the 4 Preferences that this type consists of: Extraversion, Intuition, Feeling and Perceiving.
 Preferences are the unique dimensions, that characterize a personality type, and are based on a concept, developed by Jung.